fetchai/genesis-fetchhub/stargate-migration.md

 ### Get familiar with the new version

 The stargate upgrade introduce many changes in the application, most notably, the `fetchcli` binary have disappeared, and all commands its can now be ran on `fetchd` directly.
-You can test this new version by following the install instructions for the `fetchd TODO_FETCHD_LATEST_TAG` and interact with our `stargateworld` testnet (get the connections settings on [our networks documentation page](https://docs.fetch.ai/ledger_v2/networks/)).
+You can test this new version by following the install instructions for the `fetchd 0.8.2` and interact with our `stargateworld` testnet (get the connections settings on [our networks documentation page](https://docs.fetch.ai/ledger_v2/networks/)).

 ### Locate your files